 Good News Bible (TEV)

-F To further explore this idea, share St. Patrick’s Prayer.
+> To further explore this idea, share St. Patrick’s Prayer.
 Children savor all the concrete places Christ is around us.
 To emphasize them and the closeness of Christ, have worshipers follow hand motions you add as you read.
 Turn your hands to the various directions as they are named.
 Then point to the parts of the body as they are listed.
+Or, have a partner make the motions for the congregation to echo as you read.
 Because it is a simple prayer, print it on card stock, perhaps featuring a cross or picture of Jesus.
 Give cards to children to put some place they will see it often – maybe in their backpacks or lockers at school or in their room at home.

 Christ Be With Me

 Christ with me, Christ before me, Christ behind me,

 Christ in me, Christ beneath me, Christ above me,

 Christ on my right, Christ on my left,